Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Results

 \section{Results}

-We detail the results of combining symbolic regression with the Buckingham $\pi$ method to discover algebraic equations (Section~\ref{sec:buckingham_pi_ai_feynman}).
-We also show the results of learning hidden terms in two separate differential equations using UPINNs combined with Ipsen's method of nondimensionalization (Section~\ref{sec:ipsen_upinns}).
+We detail the results of combining symbolic regression with the Buckingham $\Pi$ theorem to discover algebraic equations (Section~\ref{sec:buckingham_pi_ai_feynman}).
+We also show the results of learning unknown terms in three separate differential equations--the extended logistic growth model, the rotating bead model, and the extended Lotka-Volterra model--using UPINNs combined with partial nondimensionalization (Section~\ref{sec:ipsen_upinns}).